WarFox/cv/sources/cv.md

 Funding Circle is a leading small business loans platform, where investors lend to small businesses.

-I work within the data team to develop a scalable data warehouse within the AWS environment.
+I work within the data platform team to develop a scalable data warehouse within the AWS environment.
 Developing data pipeline and ETL workflows, using dimensional fact models (Kimball modelling).
+Worked on streaming, batch and event based jobs.

+- Introduced the concept of “inversion of control” in the way data related products were setup at Funding Circle, that fundamentally changed how we built tools.
+This concept allowed us to deliver solutions faster for a wide range of data products and data science projects.
+- Designed and developed data validation tool using Clojure that can validate data on multiple datasources like Postgres and AWS Athena
+- Proposed a better way for deploying Airflow DAG within our infrastructure which my team implemented later.
+- Built ETL’s based on Kafka streaming, Athena SQL and Glue
+- Streamlined Glue and Lambda deployments using automation tools.
+- Proposed solution for a generic data loader for documents in multiple formats like JSON, XML and CSV, that supports schema validation and evolution.

+Gave several suggestions on technology choices and improvements throughout my career in tech review meetings Taught Python to both internal and external candidates as part of DiversiTech Initiative in FundingCircle

-Technologies used: Clojure, Python, AWS, Kafka, Mesos, Chronos, Docker, Jenkins, Circle CI, PostgreSQL, Athena
+Technologies used: Clojure, Python, Scala, AWS, Avro, Kafka, Mesos, Chronos, Docker, Jenkins, Circle CI, PostgreSQL, Athena, HugSQL, AWS Glue, Kafka S3 sinker.

 ### [June 2017 - July 2018]{.date} [[Valtech](https://valtech.co.uk){.fn .org .url}, [London, UK]{.region}]{.company .pull-right}